 - Updating the yield curve to the Solvency II risk free rate.
-(Total £303.6m increase in technical provisions) - Replacing the UK GAAP Risk Adjustment with the Solvency II Risk Margin (a £333.5m decrease in technical provisions). - A Transitional Measure on Technical Provisions (TMTP) has been used and has a value of £0 at 31 December 2020.
+(Total £350.3m increase in technical provisions). - Replacing the UK GAAP Risk Adjustment with the Solvency II Risk Margin (a £234.4m decrease in technical provisions). - Reclassifying Policyholder Premiums Due and Accounts Payable (a £56.0m decrease in technical provisions). - A Transitional Measure on Technical Provisions (TMTP) has been used and has a value of £0 at 31 December 2021.
 The TMTP has not been subject to audit.